2012 CIS football season: Top 10

+Ranks in italics are teams not ranked in the top 10 poll but received votes.

+NR = Not Ranked, received no votes.

+Number in parentheses denotes number votes, after the dash number of first place votes.

 Championships

 The Vanier Cup is played between the champions of the Mitchell Bowl and the Uteck Bowl, the national semi-final games.
 In 2012, according to the rotating schedule, the Atlantic conference Loney Bowl champions (Acadia Axemen) met the Dunsmore Cup Quebec championship team (Laval Rouge et Or) for the Uteck Bowl.
 The Laval Rouge et Or defeated the Acadia Axemen in this game.
 The winners of the Canada West conference Hardy Trophy (Calgary Dinos) visited the Ontario conference's Yates Cup champion (McMaster Marauders) for the Mitchell Bowl.
 The Laval Rouge et Or defeated the McMaster Marauders 37-14 in the Vanier Cup to earn their seventh title.